SadieF/client-stream-repro/README.md

-Repro for issue #105 improbable-eng/ts-protoc-gen
+# Repro for issue #105 improbable-eng/ts-protoc-gen

+## To test

+- run `npm start client.js` from src directory